The Diary of Alicia Keys: Critical reception

-Accolades and retrospective commentary

 The Diary of Alicia Keys and its tracks received nominations for a myriad of industry awards.
 At the 35th NAACP Image Awards (2004), it was nominated for Outstanding Album, while Keys won for Outstanding Female Artist.
 The album was also nominated for Favorite Soul/R&B Album at the American Music Awards of 2004, with Keys winning Favorite Soul/R&B Female Artist.
 At the 47th Annual Grammy Awards (2005), the album won Keys her second Grammy Award for Best R&B Album, also being nominated for Album of the Year; "You Don't Know My Name" won for Best R&B Song, while "If I Ain't Got You" was nominated for Song of the Year and won for Best Female R&B Vocal Performance.
 The Diary of Alicia Keys also won the 2005 Soul Train Music Award for Best R&B/Soul Album – Female, and was nominated for the 2005 Teen Choice Award for Choice Music – Album.
 Internationally, it earned Keys nominations for the 2004 Edison Award for International Singer, and the 2004 MOBO Award for Best Album.

 In a retrospective review published via AllMusic, Stephen Thomas Erlewine described The Diary of Alicia Keys as "a seamless piece of work, a sultry slow groove that emphasizes her breathy, seductive voice and lush soulfulness".
 He nonetheless referred to it as inferior to Songs in A Minor, as did Tom Moon in The New Rolling Stone Album Guide (2004), and Colin Larkin in The Encyclopedia of Popular Music (2007).
 In The Great Rock Discography (2004), Martin C. Strong reflected on The Diary of Alicia Keys showcasing Keys' "sophistication way beyond her years", calling it a "flawless marriage of classic and contemporary black music, pure pop and singer-songwriter self examination".
 In 2007, The Diary of Alicia Keys was ranked at number 129 on both New York Daily Newss listing of top 200 albums of all time", and Rock and Roll Hall of Fame's "Definitive 200".
 It was also included on the 2020 edition of Rolling Stones 500 Greatest Albums of All Time, at number 277; the publication's staff hailed it as an improvement from its predecessor, and concluded that, despite drawing influences from Aretha Franklin and Nina Simone, it was inherently Keys' endeavor.